 My biggest point of pain has been re-writing 17 years worth of Windows

 batch files into Unix shell scripts.
-Easy, since the scripting
+Easy, since the Unix scripting

-languages are so much more expressive than batch files, so they've all
+languages are so much more powerful and expressive than Windows batch files, so they've all

 gotten shorter, with more features and better error handling, but it